-Visual analytics is not limited to the generation and manipulation of visualizations -- it is fundamentally about the process of iterative data exploration and interpretation.
-As a result, visual analytics tools should provide facilities for scaffolding the analysis process.
-Tools should preserve analytic provenance by keeping a record of user actions and insights so that the history of work can be reviewed and refined.
+Visual analytics is not limited to the generation and manipulation of visualizations -- it involves a process of iterative data exploration and interpretation.
+As a result, visual analytics tools that provide facilities for scaffolding the analysis process will be more widely adopted.
+Tools should preserve analytic provenance by keeping a record of analyst actions and insights so that the history of work can be reviewed and refined.
 Textual logs of activity have benefits, but visual overviews of activity can be more compact and comprehensible.
 If analysts can annotate patterns, outliers and views of interest, they can document their observations, questions and hypotheses.
-In modern systems, analysts are empowered to share results and discuss with colleagues, coordinate the work of multiple groups, or support processes that may take weeks and months.
-Moreover, analysis tools can explicitly guide novices through common analysis tasks or provide progress indicators for experts.
+In a networked environment, analysts should be empowered to share results and discuss with colleagues, coordinate the work of multiple groups, or support processes that may take weeks and months.
+Moreover, analysis tools can explicitly guide novices through common analysis tasks, provide progress indicators for experts, or lead viewers through an analysis story.